robert-hh/ADS1256/README.md

 Define ro change a logical channel used to read the data.
 This channel is not identical to the ADC input pins.
 It defines the configuration of input pins, gain and sampling rate.

-id: A number used to identify the channel.
-It can be any number.
+- id: A token used to identify the channel.
+It can be anything that can be used as key to a dictionary, e.g. a number or a string.
-ainp: The positive input of the channel.
+- ainp: The positive input of the channel.
 Valid values are 0-7 for ADS1256 and 0-1 for ADS1255 or 8 for the AINCOM signal.
-ainn: The negative input of the channel.
+- ainn: The negative input of the channel.
 Valid values are 0-7 for ADS1256 and 0-1 for ADS1255 or 8 for the AINCOM signal.
-gain: The gain set for the channel.
+- gain: The gain set for the channel.
-rate: The sampling rate of the channel.
+- rate: The sampling rate of the channel.

-### ads1256.read(channel, [buffer])
+### ads1256.read(channel [, buffer])

 Read and ADC value with the configuration set for the channel.
 If buffer is supplied, it will be filled with data in the read continuous mode until the buffer is filled.